nyra-rodrigues/Empirical-VaR-Subadditivity/README.md

 ## **Project Overview**

-Value-at-Risk (VaR) is a widely used risk measure in portfolio management, but it fails to satisfy *subadditivity*—meaning that the VaR of a combined portfolio can be **higher** than the sum of its individual components.
+Value-at-Risk (VaR) is a widely used risk measure in portfolio management, but it fails to satisfy *subadditivity*, meaning that the VaR of a combined portfolio can be **higher** than the sum of its individual components.
 This can undermine diversification and lead to miscalibrated capital requirements.

 Our project empirically investigates **when**, **how**, and **under what market conditions** VaR becomes unreliable or overly conservative.